 This is the final installment of the Biblical Leadership series.
-If you haven’t read the previous installments please start with the Biblical Church Leadership I:
+If you haven’t read the previous installments please start with the original: Biblical Church Leadership I

-Another objection that I hear on the few occasions I have shared this concept is that “anything with two heads is a monster” and while thisis readily accepted and is applicable in many instances we must turn to the Bible for our instruction and this concept is not derived from the scripture.
+Another objection that I hear on the few occasions I have shared this concept is that “anything with two heads is a monster” and while this cliché is readily accepted and is applicable in many instances we must turn to the Bible for our instruction and this concept is not derived from the scripture.

 After looking into this issue I can see how not being obedient to God’s instruction can cause many problems in the modern church.
 It could be dangerous to have a single man with ultimate authority in an organization, even in a corporate environment the CEO answers to a board and to shareholders, but in many cases Pastors are held accountable to no one.